John F. N. Wilkinson

-John Francis Nicholas Wilkinson (1832 – October 5, 1912) was a librarian at the Library of Congress.
+John Francis Nicholas Wilkinson (c.
+1832 – October 5, 1912) was a librarian at the Library of Congress.
 Wilkinson was an African-American who worked his way up from a custodial position to working as an assistant law librarian at the Law Library of Congress.
 He is noted as the Library of Congress's longest serving employee, with over 55 years of service.

 Early life and education

-John F. N. Wilkinson was born in Washington, D.C. in 1832.
-He was of mixed black, white, and Native American heritage; his family moved to D.C. from Virginia in 1831 in the aftermath of Nat Turner's slave rebellion, when officials forced free black people from the state.
+John F. N. Wilkinson was born in Washington, D.C. in about 1832.
+He was of mixed black, white, and Native American heritage; his family moved to D.C. from Virginia in 1831 in the aftermath of Nat Turner's Rebellion, when officials forced free black people from the state.

 He had less than two years of formal school, from ages 9 to 11.
 As a teenager he worked as a bricklayer and as a steward on a mail steamboat.